Projective homogeneous varieties of Picard rank one in small characteristic: Consequences and higher Picard ranks

 Thus, the two functions can never coincide if and only if there exist at least one long root and one short root containing $\alpha$ and not $\beta$ in their respective supports.
 Let us examine each root system to determine when this is the case. \begin{itemize} \item If $G$ is of type $G_2$ in characteristic $p=3$, then all roots distinct from $\alpha_1$ and $\alpha_2$ contain both simple roots in their support, hence the desired condition is never satisfied.
 Thus from now on we can assume that $p=2$. \item If $G$ is of type $B_n$, let $\alpha= \alpha_j$ and $\beta = \alpha_i$ for some $1\leq i,j \leq n$.
 A positive short root is of the form $\varepsilon_m = \alpha_m + \ldots + \alpha_{n-1} +2\alpha_n$ for $m <n$ or $\varepsilon_n=\alpha_n$: hence if $j<i$ then a short root containing $\alpha$ in its support also contains $\beta$.
 Let us then assume $i<j$: in this case $\gamma = \varepsilon_j$ satisfies the condition.
 Moving on to long roots, if $i<j<n$ then $\gamma = \alpha = \varepsilon_j-\varepsilon_{j+1}$ is as wanted, while if $j=n$ then $\gamma = \varepsilon_{n-1} + \varepsilon_n = \alpha_n + 2\alpha_{n-1}$ satisfies the condition when $i<n-1$, while if $i = n-1$ then there is no such $\gamma$. \item If $G$ is of type $C_n$, let $\alpha= \alpha_j$ and $\beta = \alpha_i$ for some $1\leq i,j \leq n$.
 A positive long root is of the form $2\varepsilon_m = 2(\alpha_m + \ldots + \alpha_{n-1} +\alpha_n)$ for $m <n$ or $2\varepsilon_n=\alpha_n$: hence if $j<i$ then a long root containing $\alpha$ in its support also contains $\beta$.
 Let us then assume $i<j$: in this case $\gamma = 2\varepsilon_j$ satisfies the condition.
 Moving on to short roots, if $i<j<n$ then $\gamma = \alpha = \varepsilon_j-\varepsilon_{j+1}$ is as wanted, while if $j=n$ then $\gamma = \varepsilon_{n-1}+\varepsilon_n = \alpha_n + \alpha_{n-1}$ satisfies the condition when $i<n-1$, while if $i = n-1$ then there is no such $\gamma$.
 This completes condition $(i)$. \item If $G$ is of type $F_4$, there is no short root containing $\alpha_1$ (resp. $\alpha_1$, resp. $\alpha_2$) in its support and not containing $\alpha_2$ (resp. $\alpha_3$, resp. $\alpha_3$); moreover, there is no long root containing $\alpha_3$ (resp. $\alpha_4$, resp. $\alpha_4$) in its support and not containing $\alpha_2$ (resp. $\alpha_2$, resp. $\alpha_3$).
 This can be seen by directly looking at the list of positive roots in such a system, recalled at the beginning of Subsection \ref{F4}.
 The remaining pairs are listed below, which gives condition $(ii)$. \end{itemize}

-Up to this point we have only shown that the parabolic $P$ is not of Wenzel type if and only if conditions $(i)$ or $(ii)$ are satisfied.
+Up to this point we have only shown that the parabolic $P$ is not of standard type if and only if conditions $(i)$ or $(ii)$ are satisfied.
 Now, let us consider the pull-back

 and compare it with $Q = \overline{G}_m P^{\overline{\alpha}} \cap \overline{G}_n P^{\overline{\beta}}$, analogously as before.
 This gives in particular, considering a root $\gamma \in \Phi^+$ satisfying $\overline{\alpha}, \overline{\beta} \in \Supp(\gamma)$, that $\varphi_Q(\gamma) = \min (m,n)$ for all $\gamma$, while $\varphi_{\pi^{-1}(P)}(\gamma)$ is equal to $1$ if $\gamma$ is short, and equal to $0$ if $\gamma$ is long.
 To show that those two parabolics can never coincide it is enough to have both such a long and a short root.
 This is always the case, as recalled at the beginning of this Subsection in (\ref{bbb})- (\ref{fff}), hence this concludes the proof. \end{proof}